First Order Methods¶

 where:

-\(f :\RR^n \to \RR\) is a convex objective function which is possibly extended valued but not necessarily smooth
+is the optimization variable is a convex objective function which is possibly extended valued but not necessarily smooth is a linear operator is a translation vector is a closed, convex cone

 Dual Problem